Holidays can be tough on caregivers

 The holidays aren’t about fancy decorations or multi-course meals.
 It’s about feeling good and spending time with people you care about.
 This year, remind yourself that it’s absolutely OK that your house is light on decor, you didn’t send holiday cards, or that you’ll be enjoying a simple meal with a small group.

-In fact, celebrating the holidays in low-key ways might be what’s best for your senior.
+In fact, celebrating the holidays in low-key ways might be what’s best for your older adult.
 Or it might be what’s best for YOU, given all your caregiving responsibilities.
 No matter what, don’t pressure yourself to fit the holiday stereotypes that you see on TV.

-2. Know that you’re not responsible for your senior’s mood
+2. Know that you’re not responsible for their mood

 As much as you want to your older adult to have a happy and special holiday, you can only do so much.
 Some seniors won’t recognize or understand what’s happening, some stubbornly remain in a negative mood, and some just won’t appreciate your efforts.

 If your older adult doesn’t enjoy the holiday cheer, it’s NOT because you didn’t try hard enough or that you failed.
 You’ve done your best to create a joyous holiday under difficult circumstances and if your older adult can’t or won’t get into a happy mood, it’s absolutely not your fault.